Historic Zoar Village

-Zoar Village was the settlement of immigrated German Separatists in 1817.
-Many of the German-style structures built by the Zoarites have been restored and are open to the public as Zoar Village State Memorial.
+The Historic Zoar Village was the settlement of immigrated German religious separatists in 1817.
+Many of the German-style structures built by the Zoarites have been restored and are open to the public as the Zoar Village State Memorial.
 Others are privately-owned, and serve as residences, shops, restaurants and bed and breakfast inns.

 Soon after arriving in America (and receiving help from the Quakers), the Separatists signed a contract to purchase a 5500-acre strand of land alongside the Tuscarawas River.
 As word spread, other small groups of Separatists began moving to Ohio.
 The new village had its first cabin completed by December 1, 1817.